 Sorrento: ferry: schedules and tickets

-There are numerous ferry or hydrofoil connections from the port of Sorrento to Naples, Castellammare di Stabia, the Amalfi Coast (Amalfi, Positano), and the islands in the Gulf of Naples (Capri, Ischia and Procida).
+There are numerous ferry or hydrofoil connections from the port of Sorrento to Naples, Castellammare di Stabia, Salerno, the Amalfi Coast (Amalfi, Positano and Maiori), and the islands in the Gulf of Naples (Capri, Ischia and Procida).

 Here you can find more information about all the ferry connections:

-- Ferry Napoli - Sorrento: the route from the port of Naples to Sorrento is available all year round, with around 5 daily itineraries during summer.
-The trip lasts around 40 min.
+- Ferry Naples - Sorrento: the route from the port of Naples to Sorrento is available all year round, with around 5 daily itineraries during summer.
+The trip lasts 35-45 minutes.

-- Ferry Salerno - Sorrento: the route from Salerno to Sorrento is seasonal, and it's active from July to September.
-There are usually 2 daily crossings and the trip takes 2 hours or 2 hours and 50 min depending on the ferry operator.
+- Ferry Salerno - Sorrento: the ferry route from Salerno to Sorrento is seasonal, and it's active from May to October.
+There are usually 1-2 daily crossings and the trip takes 2 hours 50 minutes.

-- Ferry Castellammare di Stabia - Sorrento: the connection to Sorrento from Castellammare di Stabia has 1 itinerary per day.
-The journey lasts approximately 1 hour.
+- Ferry Castellammare di Stabia - Sorrento: the ferry connection to Sorrento from Castellammare di Stabia has 1-2 itineraries per day.
+The journey lasts approximately 40-55 minutes.

-- Ferry Amalfi - Sorrento: the connection from Amalfi to Sorrento is seasonal and includes 6 daily crossings.
-Crossings last from 40 min to 2 hours.
+- Ferry Amalfi - Sorrento: the ferry connection from Amalfi to Sorrento is seasonal and includes around 10 daily crossings.
+Crossings last from 45 minutes to 1.5 hours.

-- Ferry Positano - Sorrento: the connection to Sorrento from Positano is seasonal with up to 8 itineraries per day during high season.
-The journey can last from 20 min to 1.5 hours depending on the type of vessel.
+- Ferry Positano - Sorrento: the connection to Sorrento from Positano is seasonal with several daily crossings during high season.
+The journey can last from 20 minutes to 1.5 hours depending on the type of vessel.

-- Ferry Capri - Sorrento: the connection from the port of Capri to Sorrento is active throughout the year, with up to 21 daily connections during summer.
-The rides last around 30 min.
+- Ferry Capri - Sorrento: the connection from the port of Capri to Sorrento is active throughout the year, with around 30 daily connections during summer.
+The rides last 20-25 minutes.

-- Ferry Ischia - Sorrento: the routes to Sorrento from Ischia operate up to 14 times each week with sailing durations from around 1.5 hours.
+- Ferry Ischia - Sorrento: the routes to Sorrento from Ischia operate up to 14 times each week with sailing durations of 50 minutes to 1 hour 15 minutes.

 - Ferry Procida - Sorrento: the connection from Procida to Sorrento is seasonal and includes 1 daily crossing.
-Crossings last around 1 hour.
+Sailings last 40 minutes to 2 hours.